Ambrosia Salad

 How To Make Ambrosia Salad

-2. Gently fold in the pineapple tidbits, mandarin oranges, maraschino cherries, and green grapes.
-Be careful not to mash the fruit.
+Gently fold in the pineapple tidbits, mandarin oranges, maraschino cherries, and green grapes.

-3. Stir in the miniature marshmallows, shredded coconut, and toasted chopped pecans.
-Mix until all ingredients are evenly coated.
+Stir in the miniature marshmallows, shredded coconut, and toasted chopped pecans.

-4. Cover the bowl with plastic wrap and refrigerate for 1–2 hours to let the flavors blend and the salad firm up.
+Cover the bowl tightly with plastic wrap and refrigerate for 1 to 2 hours.
+This chilling time allows the flavors to meld together and helps the salad firm up slightly.

-5. Just before serving, sprinkle with additional toasted pecans or coconut if desired.
-Top with maraschino cherries with stems for a festive look.
+Just before serving, give the salad a gentle stir.
+Garnish with extra toasted pecans or coconut, and top with maraschino cherries with stems for a classic, festive finish.

 Chef Jenn’s Tips